 We would go on to spend several days planning, strategizing and working to raise funds.
 When Michael gave me the estimated budget of N3.5 million, I was ready to resume job-hunting.
 Lol.
 Filmmaking is truly not for the fainthearted.

-It took a supportive lover (shout out to you C!) who said, “Don’t worry, we will raise the money.
+It took a very supportive Mr. C who said, “Don’t worry, we will raise the money.
 Las las, we’ll be in debt.
 How much?
 3 million naira?
 Obele ego (small money).”
 As well as an entire village (shout out to my family and the ND) but in roughly 3 weeks, we raised about N3 million.

 I never truly understood the phrase “your network is your net-worth,” till I took on this project.
 How that money was raised in so short a time still stuns me.
 N1 million of the total sum came in form of loans (which I am struggling to repay, haha.) but the balance of N2 million came in form of goodwill from people who thought my dreams were valid enough to support.